 - The Classic Fit: The Classic Fit Suit is still the most popular and common type of suits being worn by men across the world.
 A Classic Suit is a bit more roomy and leaves sufficient room between fabric and body.
 The shoulders are wide enough to allow for free movement of your arms.
 The fitting of the trousers in the Classic Fit is relaxed and you feel more room inside when moving.

 - The Tailored Fit: Exactly as the heading implies, the Tailored Fit is customized to your body and your choice.
-This… is Bespoke Tailoring.
+This… What a Fashion Galleria we call: Bespoke Tailoring.
 Be it for use in business (where you may require some movement and flexibility) or for party engagements (where you may need it too look a little extravagant and noticing) or for overall use (Business or Casual and whatever the reasons may be, a go-to suit dark blue or black suit) the Tailored Suit is exactly what you want.

 Each type of suit fit / type has its own advantages and styles.
 We’ll go deeper below into the use and styles or personality types of each suit type.